scummvm/scummvm/doc/docportal/settings/engine.rst

 ************

 Use original save/load screens
-	Use the original save/load screens instead of the ScummVM ones
+	Uses the original save and load screens instead of the ScummVM ones

 	*originalsaveload*

 .. _skiphall:

 Skip the Hall of Records storyboard scenes
-	Allows the player to skip past the Hall of Records storyboard scenes
+	Allows the player to skip past the Hall of Records storyboard scenes.

 	*skiphallofrecordsscenes*

 .. _scale:

 Scale the making of videos to full screen
-	Scale the making of videos, so that they use the whole screen
+	Scales the making-of videos, so that they use the whole screen.

 	*scalemakingofvideos*